NourBz/Sampling-algorithms/README.md

-MCMC sampling algorithm for parameter estimation
+MCMC and Dynesty sampling algorithms for parameter estimation

-Here are several test examples.
+You can find several test examples.